-In our information-saturated century most of us need help to memorize things efficiently.
+In our information-saturated century, most of us need help with memorizing things efficiently.
 But it’s hard to remember what we have learned.
 What can we do?
-Ability to appreciate and organize your study time may help to improve memory skills.
+How to remember what you read?
+The ability to appreciate and organize your study time may help to improve memory skills.
 Here are some tips.

-Self-discipline is necessary to study effectively.
-Books, writing materials and paper should be organized.
-Try to study in a pleasant atmosphere, without any interference, and make sure you have enough light.
+Self-discipline is absolutely necessary to study effectively.
+Books, writing materials, and paper should be organized.
+Try to study in a positive atmosphere, without any distractions, and make sure your room has enough light.
 Turn off the radio and television.

-Decide on how much you are going to study in a fixed time period.
+Decide on how much you are going to study in a specific time period.
 It helps to focus on reading material.

 Concentration plays an important role.
-You have to immerse yourself in study.
-The point is to spend study time as effectively as possible.
-Imagine what you read, trying to use sensory perception when it’s possible.
+You have to immerse yourself in the study.
+The point is to spend your study time as effectively as possible.
+Visualize what you read and try to use sensory perception when it’s possible.

-Having understood the main idea of what you read, you’re ready to memorize it.
-Taking notes can also accelerate understanding and memorization of the material.
-You don’t need to write complete sentences, but just keywords and short phrases to help to remember the main ideas.
+One of the key ways to learn how to remember what you read is to understand the main idea.
+That’s when you’re ready to memorize it.
+Taking notes can also accelerate the understanding and memorization of the material.
+You don’t need to write down complete sentences but just keywords and short phrases to help yourself remember the key ideas.

 Remember that your brain is capable of more than you use it for.
 Your ability to memorize information can be developed.

 Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.